Adult mid-squat in bare concrete home gym wearing worn gray sweatpants, harsh morning light.

 • disrupts the automatic loop

-• creates space between the urge and the behavior
+• creates space between the urge and the behavior — a technique closely related to urge surfing

 • lowers the chance of impulsive follow-through